 6. Columbus Blue Jackets — Keith Yandle, D

-Keith Yandle is one of the best puck-handling defensemen in the NHL.
+Keith Yandle was one of the best puck-handling defensemen in the NHL.
 By taking him in this redraft, the Blue Jackets would actually get a player who would contribute to the team heavily.
-It might’ve even lead them to a playoff berth much sooner than when they actually got there.
+It might’ve even led them to a playoff berth much sooner than when they actually got there.